Calamity210/BirbLang/docs/docs/Core/map.md

 title: Map
 ---

-A `Map` is a dictionary of key/value pairs, in which you can get a value associated with its key.
+A `Map` is a dictionary of key/value pairs, from which you can get a value associated with its key.
+A `Map` cannot contain duplicate keys, nor can a key hold more than one value.

 ```dart